Bacterial stress response: Types of Stressors

 A stressor that can induce a stress response in bacteria can be any condition outside of the ideal conditions for survival.
-The stressors that inflict harm to the cell are the ones that illicit the strongest responses.
-One such stressor is exposure to reactive oxygen species and reactive chlorine species chemicals that are used as disinfectants.
-Included in this category is sodium hypochlorite(NaOCl), or household bleach.
+The stressors that inflict harm to the cell are the ones that elicit the strongest responses.
+One such stressor is exposure to reactive oxygen species and reactive chlorine species from chemicals that are used as disinfectants.
+Included in this category is sodium hypochlorite (NaOCl), or household bleach.
 These chemicals inflict extensive cellular damage to different systems such as the bacterial membrane, denaturation of proteins, and interference with biomolecules such as amino acids, nucleic acids, and lipids.
 Another type of stressor could be the absence of a favorable electron acceptor for cellular respiration.
 The shift from a more favorable energy production to a less favorable one, such as nitrate, has been shown in a study to change cell morphology and composition of the cellular membrane.
 Other types of stressors include oxidants, nutrient deprivation, hypo/hyper-osmolarity, extreme pH, extreme temperature, and antimicrobial substances.
 This list of stressors is not comprehensive, as stressors by definition can be anything and everything that may not be favorable to a cell.